Chuck enjoys celebrating holidays with his family. This has led to an interest in researching & writing about holidays &

-This is not only a perfect example of sharing and generosity but also an opportunity for children to reflect on their behavior and incentive to actively strive to practice good behavior for a few days or weeks.
+This is not only a perfect example of sharing and generosity but also an opportunity for children to reflect on their behavior and incentive to actively strive to practice good behavior for at least the few days or weeks before Christmas.

 St. Nicholas Was a Real Person

 Technically, Santa Claus is not entirely a myth as he is the modern American personification of the real life fourth century bishop Nicholas of Myra (located in modern Turkey), who has long been recognized as a saint in the Roman Catholic, Orthodox and some other Churches and whose feast day is celebrated on December 6th.

 As a bishop, Nicholas was known for his kindness and generosity and, following his death, numerous stories sprung up about him reappearing and helping those in need.

 For centuries, St. Nicholas Day has been a holiday in much of Europe and other parts of the world.
 It has also been a day in which St. Nicholas appears, sometimes in the form of an adult dressing as a fourth century bishop and dispensing little gifts to children and sometimes secretly in the night, leaving gifts for children.

 As a Child I Not Only Believed in Santa Claus but the Easter Bunny & Tooth Fairy As Well